 Bongonda rescues Onuachu's Genk from defeat in First Division A opener vs Standard Liege

-Theo Bongonda rescued a point for Paul Onuachu's Genk with his stoppage-time equaliser in their 1-1 draw against Standard Liege.
+Theo Bongonda rescued a point for Paul Onuachu's Genk with his stoppage-time goal in their 1-1 draw against Standard Liege.

-Bongonda linked up with Nigeria's Cyril Dessers for the 92nd-minute goal as they avoided defeat in their 2021-22 Belgian First Division A opening fixture.
+Bongonda linked up with Nigeria's Cyril Dessers for the 92nd-minute equaliser in their 2021-22 Belgian First Division A opening fixture.

 Onuachu led Genk's attacking line at the Stade Maurice Dufrasne but he could find the back of the net before his substitution in the 62nd minute.